 On that same night, the Whalers beat the Blues 5-2 for their 400th win in franchise history.
 It took them 18 games into their 14th NHL to hit this milestone.

-Teppo Numminen became the all-time leader in games played by a defenseman in Phoenix Coyotes history, on Nov.
+Teppo Numminen became the all-time leader in games played by a defenseman in Phoenix Coyotes history on Nov.
 18, 1996, when he appeared 565th contest against the Red Wings.
-He broke the previous record held by Randy Carlyle, who played in 564 games while the franchise in Winnipeg.
+He broke the previous record held by Randy Carlyle, who played in 564 games while the franchise was in Winnipeg.

-Eric Lindros scored his 300th career goal, on this same night, in the Rangers’ 6-2 victory over the Atlanta Thrashers.
+On this same night, Eric Lindros scored his 300th career goal in the Rangers’ 6-2 victory over the Atlanta Thrashers.
 The milestone came with the 12th hat trick of his career and first with New York.

 Happy Birthday to You

 Nov.
-18 is the birth date of 16 players who have skated at least one game in the NHL.
-The most successful of this lot are Bill Hajt (69), Lane Lambert (56), Jocelyn Lemieux (53), Kamil Kreps (36) and Cal Clutterbuck (33).
+18 is the birth date of 17 players who have skated at least one game in the NHL.
+The most successful of this lot are Bill Hajt (), L70ane Lambert (57), Jocelyn Lemieux (54), Kamil Kreps (37), Cal Clutterbuck (34), and Jacob Bryson (24).

 Greg Boysen has been writing about the Chicago Blackhawks since 2010 and has been a site manager for both FanSided and SB Nation.
 He has been published in The Hockey News and was fully credentialed for the 2013 Stanley Cup Final.
 Among his various roles with The Hockey Writers are covering the Blackhawks, the AHL, writing the daily “Today in Hockey History” column, serving as a copy editor, and appearing and hosting multiple YouTube shows, including Blackhawks Banter.
 He is credentialed with the Chicago Wolves, Rockford IceHogs, and Milwaukee Admirals, while also being a regional scout for the NAHL.
 And, just because his plate isn’t full enough, Greg hosts trivia in the Chicago area two nights a week.
 For interview requests or to provide topic suggestions, follow Greg on Twitter and reach out.